Pillar 01

 Evidence-based advocacy and policy recommendations

-Collaboration with like-minded organizations and networks
+Collaboration with like-minded organisations and networks

 We bridge the gap between grassroots experiences and policy decisions.

-Communities experience peace and social cohesion
+Communities experience peace and social cohesion.

-Public resources are used responsibly
+Public resources are used responsibly and fairly.

-Women and youth access opportunities and protection
+Women and youth access opportunities and protection.

-Trust in leadership and institutions grows
+Trust in leadership and institutions grows.

-Promoting human rights and good governance in Kenya is not optional — it is essential for national development and social justice.
+Promoting human rights and good governance in Kenya is not optional.
+It is essential for national development and social justice.